 How is meditation related to time management?
 They actually have a lot to do with one another.
 In fact – time-management is arguably one of the more important points when it comes to the integration of Meditation practice into everyday life.
 So talking about practicing Meditation but neglecting the aspect of time-management leaves the practice incomplete.

 In this article I will write specifically about time management in terms of three aspects.
 That will make it easy to digest and gives you a good approach which is relevant to any meditator.
+In another article I also talk about the Presence and Goals – it may be of interest as well!

 This segment is all about how you take care of yourself.
 It starts with the most fundamental way of nourishing your heart/mind with stillness.
 From there it moves gradually into your external layers, your emotional life and eventually into your physical health.
 It’s all about making it important to spend some time for and with yourself every day.